blegas78/autoSplitters/README.md

 - Solution: There's no real fix for this (yet) other than restarting LiveSplit or reloading your layout until it shows up.

-> Problem noticed by ScrambledEggsChef and JustSaft
+> Problem brought up by ScrambledEggsChef and JustSaft